pactflow/terraform-provider-pact/docs/resources/application.md

 This resource manages the lifecycle of a _Application_ (also known as a pacticipant).
 An Application may perform the role of a consumer or a provider in the Pact ecosystem.

+## Compatibility

+-> This feature is available to both Pactflow and OSS users

 ## Example Usage

 The following examples show the basic usage of the resource.